A mean-field model of Integrate-and-Fire neurons: non-linear stability of the stationary solutions: Introduction

-The long time behavior of the solution of the limit equation~\eqref{NL-equation} is more complex, essentially because this is a McKean-Vlasov equation and so it is not Markov.
-In particular, \eqref{NL-equation} may have multiple invariant measures (see \cite{MR3562424, CTV} for explicit examples).
-Even in the case where the invariant measure is unique, it is not necessarily attracting.
-In \cite{drogoul_hopf_2017}, the authors give numerical evidences that a Hopf bifurcation may appear when the interaction parameter $J$ varies, leading to periodic solutions of \eqref{NL-equation}.
-We refer to \cite{CTV} for some other simple explicit choices of $b$, $f$ and $J$ which leads to instabilities.
-The case $b \equiv 0$ is studied in \cite{fournier_toy_2016}.
-It is proved that for $J > 0$, there is exactly two invariant probability measures: the Dirac $\delta_0$, which is unstable, and a non-trivial one, which is globally attractive.
-This situation $b \equiv 0$ is also studided in \cite{veltz:hal-01290264v2}, where the authors prove that the non-trivial invariant measure is locally attractive with a exponential rate of convergence.
-Both \cite{fournier_toy_2016} and \cite{veltz:hal-01290264v2} rely on the PDE \eqref{eq:fokker-planck NL PDE}, written in a strong form.
-Finally, in \cite{CTV} general conditions are given on $b$ and $f$ such that the McKean-Vlasov equation \eqref{NL-equation} admits a globally attractive invariant measure, assuming that the interaction parameter $J$ is small enough.
-For such weak enough interactions, similar results have been obtained for variants of this model, such as the time-elapsed model (see \cite{MR3850019}), or the Integrate-and-fire with a fixed deterministic threshold (see \cite{MR3190511}, \cite{MR3403402} and \cite{dumont_mean-field_2018} for another ``Poissonian'' variant).
+The long time behavior of the solution of the limit equation~\eqref{eq:McKeanVlasov} is more complex, essentially because this is a McKean-Vlasov equation, and so it is not Markovian.
+In particular, \eqref{eq:McKeanVlasov} may have multiple invariant probability measures (see \cite{zbMATH06706511, CTV} and Section~\ref{sec:example} below for explicit examples).
+Even when the invariant probability measure is unique, it is not necessarily attractive.
+In \cite{drogoul_hopf_2017, CTV2}, the authors show that a Hopf bifurcation might appear when the interaction parameter $J$ varies, leading to periodic solutions of \eqref{eq:McKeanVlasov}.
+The specific case $b \equiv 0$ is studied in \cite{fournier_toy_2016}.
+It is proved that for all $J > 0$, there are precisely two invariant probability measures: the Dirac $\delta_0$, which is unstable, and a non-trivial one, which is globally attractive.
+This case $b \equiv 0$ is also investigated in \cite{veltz2}, where the authors prove that the non-trivial invariant measure is locally attractive with an exponential rate of convergence.
+Both \cite{fournier_toy_2016} and \cite{veltz2} rely on the Fokker-Planck PDE satisfied by the density of the solution of \eqref{eq:McKeanVlasov}.
+Finally, in \cite{CTV}, general conditions are given on $b$ and $f$ such that the McKean-Vlasov equation \eqref{eq:McKeanVlasov} admits a globally attractive invariant measure, assuming that the interaction parameter $J$ is small enough.
+For such weak enough interactions, similar results have been obtained for variants of this model, such as the time-elapsed model (see \cite{MR3850019}) or the Integrate-and-fire with a fixed deterministic threshold (see \cite{MR3190511}, \cite{MR3403402} and \cite{dumont_mean-field_2018} for another ``Poissonian'' variant).
+Finally, in \cite{zbMATH07481304}, the authors consider the case $b(x) = -x$, $f(x) = k \min(x, \lambda)$ for some constants $k, \lambda > 0$.
+They obtain a bistability result using a coupling method and study the metastable behavior of the particle system.

-Understanding the long time behavior of \eqref{NL-equation} for an arbitrary interaction parameter $J$ is a difficult open question.
-We are interested here to the following sub-problem: given an invariant probability measure of \eqref{NL-equation}, at which condition this invariant measure is locally stable?
-That is, if we start from an initial condition $\nu$ ``close'' to the invariant probability measure $\nu_\infty$, does the solution of \eqref{NL-equation} converge to $\nu_\infty$?
-We assume that the initial condition $\nu$ belongs to